3 Methods to Remove Nose Hair & What to Avoid

 In an effort to improve your grooming routine, it’s easy to make mistakes.
 Fortunately, we’re here to keep you from making a painful—and potentially serious—mistake with your nose hair trimming methods.
 Stick to using the nose hair removal methods above, and stay away from the following methods at all costs:

-Plucking your nose hairs one-by-one isn’t just incredibly painful—it can also lead to ingrown hairs and nasty skin infections.
+Plucking your nose hairs one-by-one with tweezers isn’t just incredibly painful—it can also lead to ingrown hairs and nasty skin infections.
 The tiny bumps that result from painful plucking often appear similar to pimples in the nose because they may be red and filled with pus.

 Even worse, you could be putting yourself at risk of a nasty staph infection.
 According to a 2018 study published in Frontiers in Microbiology, up to 30 percent of people are carriers of Staphylococcus aureus bacteria (see claim: “Up to 30% of the human population are asymptomatically and permanently colonized with nasal Staphylococcus aureus.”)